 To determine the competitiveness of executive compensation levels, the Compensation Committee analyzes a group of internally managed BDCs, financial services companies and real estate investment trusts ("REITs") as set forth below (the "Peer Group").
-The Peer Group is viewed as reflecting the labor market for our officer and employee talent, has a similar investor base, and, like the Company, the BDCs and REITs in the Peer Group are pass-through entities with the majority of earnings required to be distributed to shareholders as a dividend.
+The Peer Group is viewed as reflecting the labor market for our officer and employee talent, has a similar investor base, and, like the Company, the BDCs and REITs are pass-through entities with the majority of earnings required to be distributed to shareholders as a dividend.
 The Compensation Committee does not specifically benchmark the compensation of our NEOs against that paid by other companies.
-During 2016, the Compensation Committee, based on the advice of F.W.
+During 2017, the Compensation Committee, based on the advice of F.W.
 Cook, reviewed the peer group used in connection with prior compensation decisions.
 Based on this review, and the advice of F.W.
 Cook, the Compensation Committee updated our Peer Group to better align it to our business.
-Our Peer Group was used as a factor in determining the annual cash bonus awards made with respect to 2016 (but paid in 2017), along with the various performance metrics outlined below under "Performance Highlights and Assessment of Company Performance," as well as the further considerations further described below under "Annual Cash Bonus Awards."
+Our Peer Group was used as a factor in determining the annual cash bonus awards made with respect to 2017 (but paid in 2018) as well as the further considerations further described below under "Annual Cash Bonus Awards".
+The Peer Group data used in such determination is for the period January 1, 2017 through September 30, 2017.

-Our current Peer Group includes:

-Internally Managed BDCs: American Capital, KCAP Financial, Main Street Capital and Triangle Capital

-Financial Services: Alliance Bernstein, BGC Partners, Cowen Group, Evercore Partners, Fortress Investment Group, Greenhill & Co., Houlihan Lokey, LPL Financial Holdings, On Deck Capital and WisdomTree Investments

-Real Estate Investment Trusts: Capstead Mortgage, CYS Investments, Hannon Armstrong, iStar Inc., Ladder Capital, MFA Financial, Redwood Trust, Sabra Health Care and Seritage Growth.
+HTGC PEER Group Internally Managed BDC's Financial Services Real Estate Investment Trusts Triangle Capital(1) KCAP Financial Main Street Capital Alliance Bernstein BGC Partners Cowen Group Evercore Partners Fortress Investment Group Greenhill & Co.
+Houlihan Lokey LPL Financial Holdings On Deck Capital Wisdom Tree Investment Capstead Mortgage CYS Investments Hannon Armstrong iStar Inc Ladder Capital MFA Financial Redwood Trust Sabra Health Care Seritage Growth

+(1) Triangle Capital is no longer included in the 2018 peer group since it was acquired by Benefit Street Partners.

-As of October 31 2016, which is the period the Compensation Committee reviewed our Peer Group, the Company outperformed most of its Peer Group over the one-, three- and five-years as follows\:
+As of September 30, 2017, which is the period the Compensation Committee reviewed our Peer Group, the Company outperformed most of its Peer Group over the one-, three- and five-years as follows:

-Retur n on

-Average Assets Retur n on Total Sha ıreholder

-(excl. cash) Return on Equity Invested Capital Returns

-% Rank % Rank % Rank % Rank % Rank

-Performance of Peer of Peer of Peer of Peer

-Period HTGC Group HTGC Group HTGC Group HTGC Group

-1-year 6.1% 100% 10.5% 93% 6.2% 93% 36.2% 100%

-3-year 6.2% 99% 10.2% 89% 6.3% 89% 5.3% 64%

-5-year 6.3% 96% 10.3% 86% 6.4% 87% 17.2% 88%
+Return on Average Assets (excl. cash) Return on Equity Return on Invested Capital Total Shareholder Returns (exerc % Rank 1101111 % Rank 111105000 % Rank % Rank Performance of Peer of Peer of Peer of Peer Period HTGC Group HTGC Group HTGC Group HTGC Group 1-year 6.3% 100% 11.1% 100% 6.4% 100% 4.6% 41% 3-year 6.1% 99% 10.4% 99% 6.2% 99% 6.5% 59% 5-year 6.4% 98% 10.6% 97% 6.5% 98% 13.6% 61%